|UCAS code||C100||Duration||4 years (MBiol)|

-Biology is an exciting and rapidly developing subject area.
-The study of living things has undergone tremendous expansion in recent years, and topics such as cell biology, developmental biology, evolutionary biology and ecology are advancing rapidly - all of these areas are covered in the taught course.
-This expansion has been accompanied by a blurring of the distinctions between disciplines.
-A biologist with an interest in tropical plants may use many of the tools and techniques that are indispensable to a molecular geneticist; contemporary evolution can be studied in laboratory and field settings; and behaviour of animals and plants needs computational perspectives.
-Our modular structure encourages this cross-disciplinary approach.
+Biology is an exciting and rapidly developing subject area with great relevance to addressing global challenges from disease and poverty to biodiversity loss and climate change.
+The study of living things has undergone tremendous expansion in recent years, and topics such as cell biology, developmental biology, evolutionary biology and ecology, all of which are covered in the course, are advancing at a great pace.
+This expansion has been accompanied by a blurring of the distinctions between disciplines: a biologist with an interest in tropical plants may well use many of the tools and techniques that are indispensable to a molecular geneticist.

-The Biology degree is taught jointly by the Departments of Plant Sciences and Zoology.
-Additional resources include: Oxford University Museum of Natural History, Botanic Garden, Herbarium, Arboretum, the John Krebs field station and Wytham Woods.
+The Biology degree is taught jointly by the Departments of Plant Sciences and Zoology, with almost all teaching taking place in the University's Science Area.
+Additional resources include the Oxford University Museum of Natural History, the Botanic Garden, the Herbarium, the Arboretum, the John Krebs Field Station and Wytham Woods.

 Students can choose to leave after three years and graduate with a BA, or they can continue to a fourth year and graduate with an MBiol.
 Progression to the MBiol is contingent on satisfactory academic performance in the first three years.
 The fourth year consists of an extended project, which can be lab or field based, plus advanced research skills training.

-Skills training is an integral part of teaching across all years and there is a compulsory one-week field trip for all first-year students to Pembrokeshire to study ecology.
-Skills training in second year is also compulsory and covers a whole range of more advanced practical and quantitative skills essential for a modern biologist.
-At the end of second year, students can choose from a range of extended skills courses that last one or two weeks: examples include ecological fieldwork (in the UK and overseas), genome sequencing and genome editing.
-In the third year, students specialise on a narrower range of options but skills training continues – this time in the form of learning how to engage with and critique a scientific paper.
-All overseas work requires financial contributions from the student.
+Skills training is an integral part of teaching across all years and there is a compulsory one-week field trip for all first-year students to study ecology.
+Compulsory skills training in the first year includes dissections as part of the Organisms module.
+Skills training in the second year is also compulsory and covers a whole range of more advanced practical and quantitative skills essential for a modern biologist.
+At the end of the second year, students can choose from a range of extended skills courses that last one or two weeks: examples include ecological fieldwork (in the UK and overseas), genome sequencing and genome editing.
+In the third year, students specialise on a narrower range of options but skills training continues in the form of journal clubs, group projects and computer classes.
+Note: any overseas work requires financial contributions from the student.

 A typical week

-Almost all teaching takes place in the Science Area and in the first year can be broken down into the following categories:
+In the first year, your typical weekly timetable can be broken down into the following categories: